AmerBecic/AmerBecicRetailManager/README.md

-# AmerBecic Retail Manager
+# Shopping App
-This is a demo for a Retail Manager.
+This is a demo for a Shopping app.

 Having accumulated 2 years of experience with the MVC design pattern, I've chosen to embark on a challenging journey to explore and construct something using the MVVM architecture. <br/>